Adeniyii/courty/README.md

 No brands, or brand addons have been seeded, so have fun creating some with the admin account.

+**Note**: Make sure to attach the auth-token recieved from the `sign-up` or `refresh-tokens` endpoint as a bearer token to protected api endpoints.

 ## Features

 - **Docker support**